Actions for Climate Change: Working to Reduce CO2 Emissions at Customer Sites

 Solar power generation business

 Efficient use of biogas

-It is a pilot project Osaka Gas launched jointly with Kobe City and Kobelco Eco-Solutions Co., Ltd., in which biogas produced at the processing plant in Kobe City is provided as our city gas to customers via gas pipelines operated by the Company.
-The amount of biogas we accept into our pipelines — whose brand name is “Kobe Biogas” — is about 800,000 m³ per year (equal to the gas consumed annually by about 2,000 households).
-Furthermore, Osaka Gas began operating a digestion gas-based power generation project at the Tamatsu sewage treatment plant in Kobe City, and a similar project at the Iho water purification center in Takasago City, both in April 2018.
+It is a pilot project Osaka Gas launched jointly with Kobe City and Kobelco Eco-Solutions Co., Ltd., in which biogas produced at the processing plant in Kobe City is provided as our city gas to customers via gas pipeline operated by the Company.
+The amount of biogas we accepted into our pipelines whose brand name is “Kobe Biogas” was about 800,000 m3 per year (equal to the gas consumed annually by about 2,000 households) by March 2022.
+Daigas Energy Co., Ltd., one of the Daigas Group companies, has been working to effectively utilize biogas at local governments and private facilities.

-Meanwhile, Daigas Energy Co., Ltd., a Daigas Group company, began operating the “Power Generation Business Using Digester Gas at Sewage Plants in Osaka City” in April 2017 in partnership with the Osaka City municipality, Tsukishima Kikai Co., Ltd., and Tsukishima Technology Maintenance Service Co., Ltd. Having combined power generation capacity of about 4,090 kW, the four power plants will generate electricity of about 25.8 million kWh annually, which is equal to the sum used at about 7,100 general household in a year.
+For local governments, Daigas Energy Co., Ltd. began operating the “Power Generation Business Using Digester Gas at Sewage Plants in Osaka City” in April 2017 in partnership with the Osaka City municipality, Tsukishima Kikai Co., Ltd., and Tsukishima Technology Maintenance Service Co., Ltd. The total power generation capacity of the 4 treatment plants is approximately 4,090 kW, and the estimated annual power generation is approximately 25.8 million kWh (equivalent to electricity consumption of about 7,100 households).
 The project is one of the largest of its kind to be launched in Japan under the feed-in-tariff (FIT) power purchasing system, introduced in line with the Act on Special Measures Concerning the Procurement of Electricity from Renewable Energy Sources by Electricity Utilities.